-There have been many stories about organ harvesting as it is a huge market and is also highly illegal.
-What I like about Harvest is not just the idea of organ harvesting but the comic explains how it also works business-wise which is really interesting to me.
-The comic follows a typical catch-up type story; we start out at the end of the story and it goes back and plays everything forward.
-The characters are quite striking and memorable, especially Ben Drane who loses his medical license and falls into near homelessness.
-The comic is only five issues so it can’t mess around with a lot of backstories, and the desperation of all the characters really hits home.
+There have been many stories about organ harvesting, as it is a huge market and is also highly illegal.
+What I like about Harvest is not just the idea of organ harvesting; the comic also explains how it works business-wise, which is really interesting to me.
+The comic follows a typical catch-up type story; we start out at the end of the story, and it goes back and plays everything forward.
+The characters are quite striking and memorable, especially Ben Drane, who loses his medical license and falls into near homelessness.
+The comic is only five issues long, so it can’t mess around with a lot of backstories, and the desperation of all the characters really hits home.

-The art style is also really nice and shows a dark dingy atmosphere that suits working in the black market for mafia bosses.
-One thing I would have liked to see more is more gore and up-close surgeries.
-There are a few but they are only one or two panels long and could have really driven the suspense meter up with more.
-What we do have is a fast-paced comic that is perfectly balanced and has a nice beginning middle and end that is quite satisfying.
+The art style is also really nice and shows a dark, dingy atmosphere that suits working in the black market for mafia bosses.
+One thing I would have liked to see more of is more gore and up-close surgeries.
+There are a few, but they are only one or two panels long, and they could have really driven the suspense meter up with more.
+What we do have is a fast-paced comic that is perfectly balanced and has a nice beginning, middle, and end that is quite satisfying.
 Of course, there’s a cliffhanger ending, or is it?
 We never really know, but there’s also one aspect of this comic that never gets explained.
 Ben sees a little boy and girl a lot and is obviously hallucinating them, but are they him as a kid?
 Is the girl his sister?
-We never know and it’s never explained, but maybe that’s a good thing.
+We never know, and it’s never explained, but maybe that’s a good thing.

 Overall, Harvest is a great insight into the black market of organ sales, but a little more gore could have helped this comic a long way.
 What we have here is nothing really memorable, but something that makes you think at the end and even makes you appreciate your own life a little more.